AffesRoua/Python-API-Development--updated-version---FreeCodeCamp/README.md

-# API Development with Python (Based on FreeCodeCamp Tutorial)
+# API Development with Python updated version (Based on FreeCodeCamp Tutorial)

 I followed the first 11 hours of the [FreeCodeCamp API development tutorial](https://www.youtube.com/watch?v=0sOvCWFmrtA&t=41400s) to learn about building APIs with Python.
 This repository contains my work, which may differ slightly from the tutorial.